fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 # Notes and Guidelines on FSharp.Core

-Below, we refer to each projects as either an *application* or a *library*.
+Below, we refer to each project as either an *application* or a *library*.
 Examples of applications are:

-- a `.exe` application
+* a `.exe` application

-- a `.dll` that is a test project, addin, website, or an app.
+* a `.dll` that is a test project, addin, website, or an app.

 Libraries are just ordinary `.dll` commponents (excluding those above which are applications).

-## Do *not* bundle FSharp.Core with a library
+### Do *not* bundle FSharp.Core with a library

 When writing a library, the decision about how to bind to FSharp.Core is up to the _host_ of the library.
-Do _not_ include a copy of FSharp.Core with your library.
-Especially, do _not_ include it in the ``lib`` folder of a nuget package.
+Do _not_ include a copy of FSharp.Core with your library or package.

+Especially, do _not_ include FSharp.Core in the ``lib`` folder of a nuget package.

 ## Do deploy FSharp.Core as part of your application